A Theoretical Framework for Auxiliary-Loss-Free Load Balancing of Sparse Mixture-of-Experts in Large-Scale AI Models: A Primal-Dual Framework for Optimal Load Balancing

 \subsection{Deriving ALF-LB from Primal-Dual Principles}

 We show that DeepSeek ALF-LB (Section \ref{sec:alf_lb}) can be formulated as a primal-dual procedure that performs a single-shot update per iteration for finding a critical point of the Lagrangian \eqref{eq:T1Lagrangian}.
-For conciseness, we introduce the following notation for the \textit{load} of the $k$-th expert at iteration $n$: $A_{k}^{\left(n\right)}:=\sum_{i}x_{ik}^{\left(n\right)}$.
-Indexing each training iteration with $n$, consider the following primal-dual scheme:
+For conciseness, we introduce the following notation for the \textit{load} of the $k$-th expert at iteration $n$: